Reviewing Largo Resources (LGO) and Its Competitors

 |2.38

-Largo Resources presently has a consensus price target of $24.50, indicating a potential upside of 50.40%.
-As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential upside of 0.56%.
-Given Largo Resources’ stronger consensus rating and higher possible upside, research analysts clearly believe Largo Resources is more favorable than its rivals.
+Largo Resources currently has a consensus target price of $24.50, indicating a potential upside of 68.27%.
+As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential downside of 4.17%.
+Given Largo Resources’ stronger consensus rating and higher probable upside, analysts clearly believe Largo Resources is more favorable than its rivals.

 Summary